nemiasalc56/basketball-game/README.md

 - In each round the player that score the most wins the round.

-- The game will have 4 or more.
+- The game will have 4 or more rounds.

 - The user will be able to see the score and the rounds on the screen.